 Fight Criminal Charges for Child Molestation in San Diego

 Have you been accused of engaging in lewd acts with a child?
 The criminal consequences of these accusations can be devastating for you and your family.
 You have the right to defend yourself against any criminal charges, and lewd acts with a child attorney San Diego at the Law Office of Vikas Bajaj, APC can help with the required experience.
-Call us today to request a free consultation and learn more.
+Call us today to request an initial consultation and learn more.